 The twenty-first-century telecommunications landscape is radically different from the one that prevailed as recently as the last decade of the twentieth century.
 Robert Litan and Hal Singer argue that given the speed of innovation in this sector, the Federal Communications Commission’s outdated policies and rules are inhibiting investment in the telecom industry, specifically in fast broadband networks.
-The Need for Speed presents the kind of fundamental rethinking needed to bring communications policy in line with technological advances.
+This pithy handbook presents the kind of fundamental rethinking needed to bring communications policy in line with technological advances.

-These changes and others advanced in The Need for Speed would greatly enhance consumer welfare with respect to telecommunications services and the applications built around them.
+These changes and others advanced in this book would greatly enhance consumer welfare with respect to telecommunications services and the applications built around them.